 - Comfortable height to sit on

-The toilet is fairly heavy once the flush tank has been filled with water (15l = 15kg), but to ensure it doesn’t move I put rubber pads on the feet and pushed the toilet box hard up against the step up into the cab area.
+The toilet (eBay⇒)< is fairly heavy once the flush tank has been filled with water (15l = 15kg).
+Obviously it’s even heavier when the waste tank starts to fill… To ensure it doesn’t move in any normal circumstances, I put rubber pads on the feet and pushed the toilet box hard up against the step up into the cab area.
 This is visible in the first photo – and in more than 5,000 miles, it hasn’t moved an inch, even when empty.

 Obviously the toilet box isn’t fastened down to the floor, so if the worst happened and the van rolled over, it could be a hazard.